Sc1entifik/DFK-SummoningSheet/README.md

 	3. Sorting results by stats at the end user level.

 - Working on showing stats in the order I want without lots and lots of code.
+	1. Still working with test file in order to enter all hero queries and get returned all stats to display in an order I would like to see it.

 Things that may come: